 - Slapping, hitting, tipping someone out of their wheelchair, or other physical assault

-sometimes disabled people are targetted by people who say they are our friends but they tehn start taking our money, or using our home to deal drugs. some people call this ‘mate crime’.
+Sometimes disabled people are targeted by people who say they are our friends but they then start taking our money, or using our home to deal drugs. some people call this ‘mate crime’.
 We think it’s hate crime, because disabled people who say ‘no’ to their abusers then get picked on because of their disability.

 Hate crime is a serious crime.
 It can lead to murder.
 Don’t let hate crime go on- report it!